 #5 – 14427 River Glades Lane

 This beauty was built in 2018 with a modern flair that’s a bit rare here in Louisville.
 Just shy of 9,000 finished square feet and nestled on a 2-acre lot, the interior design is spot on.
 You’ll definitely want to check out the photos… this home looks like something out of a magazine!
-It’s clear the builder spared no expensive when creating this gem.
+It’s clear the builder spared no expense when creating this gem.
 This home sold for $2.52 million in September to come in at #5 on our rankings.
 [Listing photos]

 #4 – 12 Overbrook Road